Making Outdoor Gear More Accessible and Equitable

 Specifically programs will need to report back on the ways in which this gear increased time spent outdoors by children and enhanced their experience outdoors to offer a more meaningful connection with nature

 • MaineECO has partnered with experts at Outdoor School Shop this year to offer the best gear at significantly discounted prices.
-All ordering will take place through this portal.
 Outdoor School Shop has assisted thousands of schools and childcare programs across the country in providing outdoor apparel for their children and teachers, their expertise is invaluable.
 All basic outdoor apparel will be available: rain pants & jackets, rain boots, rain over mittens, snow boots, snow pants & jackets, snow mittens & hats, infant apparel, base layers and socks

 Grantees will be given direct access to our own customer service representative at OSS to help guide them in their ordering.
 We have taken the guesswork and hassle out of finding and obtaining gear!